m-perez33/GroceeGo-api/README.md

 # GroceeGo Api

-This is the server for the Grocery List Maker app.
+This is the server for the GroceeGo app.

 ## Back-end (Console App)